heavyblotto/bigfoot-war-game/docs/authentication-plan.md

 ### 5. Email Verification
 - Implement email verification process for new accounts
 - Create API route for sending verification emails
-- Add UI for users to request new verification emails

 ### 6. Password Reset Functionality
 - Implement "Forgot Password" feature
 - Create API routes for password reset request and confirmation
-- Add UI for password reset process

 ### 7. User Settings Page
 - Create a dedicated settings page for users to manage preferences
 - Implement API routes for updating user settings
-- Store user settings in the `profile` JSON field

 ### 8. Security Enhancements
 - Implement rate limiting on authentication routes
 - Add CSRF protection
 - Enhance password requirements and validation

-### 9. Admin Panel (if needed)
-- Create an admin dashboard for user management
-- Implement role-based access control
-- Add API routes for admin actions (e.g., ban user, reset password)

-## Implementation Plan
+## Implementation Timeline

-1. Enhance User Model and Update Profile Component
-   - Estimated time: 2-3 days
-   - Update Prisma schema and generate migration
-   - Modify Profile component and create necessary API routes

-2. Account Deletion and Authentication Persistence
+1. Enhance Authentication Persistence (2-3 days)
-   - Estimated time: 2 days
-   - Implement account deletion functionality
-   - Enhance token refresh and persistence mechanisms
+2. Email Verification (2-3 days)

-3. Email Verification and Password Reset
+3. Password Reset Functionality (2-3 days)
-   - Estimated time: 3-4 days
-   - Set up email sending functionality (e.g., using SendGrid or Nodemailer)
-   - Implement verification and password reset flows

-4. User Settings and Security Enhancements
+4. User Settings Page (2-3 days)
+5. Security Enhancements (3-4 days)

-   - Estimated time: 2-3 days
+Total estimated time: 11-16 days

-   - Create user settings page and implement preferences management
+## Conclusion

+The authentication system has been significantly improved with the implementation of account deletion and the enhancement of the Profile component.
+The remaining tasks will further strengthen the security and user experience of the authentication system.